picmi/help/docs/business/integrations/ipayroll.md

 ## Retrieving a token

-iPayroll uses an oAuth process to issue a token which requires you to have a separate user with the API user access that you agree to issue a token
+iPayroll uses an oAuth process to issue a token which requires you to have a separate user with the API user access that you agree to issue a token.
+This user is not your standard payroll user.

+**Note:** you can only have one integration token activated on a single user for PICMI

 <prompt>